Westminster (town), Vermont

 Westminster is a town in Windham County, Vermont, United States.
 The population was 3,016 at the 2020 census.
-It is also the first capital of the Republic of Vermont.
+It was also the first capital of the Republic of Vermont.
 It borders the state of New Hampshire.

 History

 Westminster is Vermont's oldest existing town and was chartered in 1735 by the Province of Massachusetts Bay and was called New Taunton or Township Number One.
 The town did not have any permanent settlers in the area until 1751.
 New Hampshire settlers came in and the town was later incorporated in the Province of New Hampshire on November 9, 1752, becoming the third chartered town for New Hampshire west of the Connecticut River.
 When the British government recognized the Province of New York's claims to what is now Vermont, New York moved its Court of Common Pleas for Cumberland County to Westminster in 1772.
 It was the site of the Westminster massacre in March 1775, in which two men were killed attempting to prevent New York provincial officials from exerting their authority over the area in the long-running dispute over the New Hampshire Grants.
 On January 15, 1777, a group of Vermonters met in the Westminster courthouse to declare the independence of the Republic of New Connecticut (later renamed the Republic of Vermont).